neogeographica/quakesounds/README.md

 values either in the config file or on the command line.
 These settings are `targets_path`, `pak_paths`, and `converter`.
-You can read more about them in the comments in the default "quakesounds.cfg" file, in the "REQUIRED SETTINGS" section, but here's the gist.
+You can read more about them in the comments in the default "quakesounds.cfg" file, in the "REQUIRED SETTINGS" section, but here's the gist:

 If you're using the default "quakesounds.cfg", there are four legal values for the `converter` setting: